DPRMC/ClearStructure-Sentry-WebServices/README.md

 [Clear Structure Company Website](https://clearstructure.com/)

 ## Ignored Services
+From Clear Structure:
+> All Sentry's API are all good except (RetrieveReconciliationData & ExportAccountInRange).
+These are outdated and they might not retrieve valid data.
 ### ExportAccount
 I asked Clear Structure about this.
 They say the code works, but throws an out of memory exception every time because of the size of the result set.
 For that reason, I don't implement this service in my library.

+### RetrieveReconciliationData
+I wrote the code for this before I got notice that this service was not supported.
+I'm not going to delete this class in case they enable it in the future.
+That being said, don't use it.
+There are other tools available to get reconciliation data.

 ## Examples